Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 Personally, I’m SO glad that I went and would definitely do it again!
 Even as someone who hasn’t pulled an all-nighter in well over a decade (and even longer for partying!), it was so worth it.

-In fact, it felt like it went by SO fast!
+It felt like it went by SO fast!
 We even did the Serenade, took photos in the gardens, explored, watched the fireworks show, and then danced the night away and explored the garden next to the ball.

 It sounds like a super long night (and it is), but it goes by so fast.
 If this is something you’re interested in doing, I say 100% go for it!